Republic of China Air Force: Early

 The Air Force first engaged Japanese forces during the January 28 Incident of 1932; the Japanese launched combat aircraft from Hungchiao Aerodrome in Shanghai, as well as Type 3 fighters and Type 13 attack-bombers from the aircraft carriers Hōshō and Kaga, where a Chinese Junkers K 47 engaged them in a dogfight on their raid over Qiaosi Air Base, with neither side losing aircraft, however U.S. Reserve Lt.
 Robert McCawley Short, while ferrying Chinese aircraft, scored an aerial victory before being shot down killed in action.
 His posthumous promotion to colonel marked the early involvement of foreign personnel in Chinese air operations.

 By the start of the Second Sino-Japanese War/World War II (1937–45), the Air Force operated Curtiss Hawk IIs/IIIs, Boeing P-26s, and Fiat CR.32s as frontline fighters, while bomber/attack aircraft included A-12 Shrikes, He-111s, Northrop Gammas.
 On August 14, 1937 — "Air Force Memorial Day” — Chinese Hawk IIIs of the 4th Pursuit Group under Col. Kao Chih-hang intercepted Japanese G3M bombers over Chienchiao Aerodrome, commemorating the first major aerial battle engagement of the Second Sino-Japanese War/WWII.
 Chinese-American volunteer combat aviators (e.g. Art Chin, John Wong Pan-yang, et al.) as well as former warlord-air force aviators (e.g. Cen Zeliu, Zhu Jiaxun, et al.) valiantly distinguished themselves in service to the Republic of China Air Force.
 As the war progressed, the Chinese Air Force remained a viable fighting force with replenishment Polikarpov I-15 and I-16 fighter planes, as well as a volunteer group of Soviet pilots, all made possible under the 1937 Sino-Soviet Non-Aggression Pact.

-As major cities like Shanghai, Nanking, and Taiyuan fell, and the cutting off of high-octane aviation fuel supplies and war material increased, the Chinese wartime capital was pushed-back to Wuhan under Japan's superior aircraft production, technological development and training regiment, further widening of the performance gap.
+As major cities like Shanghai, Nanjing, and Taiyuan fell, and the cutting off of high-octane aviation fuel supplies and war material increased, the Chinese wartime capital was pushed-back to Wuhan under Japan's superior aircraft production, technological development and training regiment, further widening of the performance gap.
 In 1938, Chinese Martin B-10 bombers led by Captain Hsu Huang-Sheng conducted a then-unprecedented long-range leaflet-dropping raid over Japanese cities, "alerting the conscience of the Japanese people" of the imperialist Japanese aggressions and war crimes in China; one of the earliest Chinese attempts at strategic psychological warfare.